 - Connections: Children, Youth and Family Resources

 Out of school and out of work?
 Need a GED?
 Need support to stay in school?
-Each year our agency supports several programs in the community that provide employment and training services to targeted low-income, in-school and out-of-school youth, ages 16-21.
+Each year our agency supports several programs in the community that provide employment and training services to targeted low income, in school and out of school youth, ages 16 to 21.
 Specific eligibility requirements and services vary for each program.
 To get further information on current programs select the a link below: